CREEPING LADY'S TRESSES

 Not all Lady's-tresses belong to the Genus Spiranthes, Creeping Lady's-tresses belongs to a differing Genera, that of Goodyera.

 Un-like the other Lady's-tresses, this one has a system of creeping rhizomes by which it vegetatively multiplies quite extensively, although it does also set seed to propagate, pollination being mostly by Bumble Bees.
-No relation to : Flower [a plant with similar name].

-Occupies pine and birch wood, but mostly of coniferous woodland, growing oarticularly well under the deep leaf-litter and moss underneath Scots Pine.
+Occupies pine and birch wood, but mostly of coniferous woodland, growing particularly well under the deep leaf-litter and moss underneath Scots Pine.
 Also old sand dunes under Pine Trees, or in a more open location amongst Bell Heather, but Pine Trees will never be far away.

 Abundance mostly north of the Scottish border, especially around and about Inverness, but there are pockets in Norfolk, Cumbria and the North Pennines.